dreddi/bitwig-docked-plugins/README.md

 ## Requirements
-> ⚠️ **WARNING** ⚠️ This is a proof-of-concept demo, and is only compatibile with Bitwig Studio 4.3.10.
+> ⚠️ **WARNING** ⚠️ This is a proof-of-concept demo, and is only compatible with Bitwig Studio 4.3.10.

 - Bitwig Studio 4.3.10 (Ubuntu, deb, exact version required for now)
 - Linux, with an X11 environment (Ubuntu 22.04 works)